Get thicker, fuller hair with dermatologist developed treatments

 Animal studies have found that finasteride can lead to abnormally developed genitals in male fetuses.
 Breastfeeding women should also avoid it, as the medication could be transferred through breast milk.

 Finally, follow your provider’s dosing instructions.
-Using more topical finasteride and minoxidil spray than directed won’t result in more hair growth or less hair loss.
+Using more topical finasteride or minoxidil than directed won’t result in more hair growth or less hair loss.

 A quick PSA: Your hair doesn’t define you as a woman.
-Just as blonde or brunette turns gray, it’s okay to embrace changes in your hair and rewrite the narrative around female beauty standards.
+Just as blonde or brunette strands turn gray, it’s okay to embrace changes in your hair and rewrite the narrative around beauty standards.

 But if you want to pursue treatment for hair loss, that’s okay too.

-While many women look great rocking a shaved head, unintentional hair loss can be jarring.
-If you want to avoid hair thinning and shedding, minoxidil treatment can be a great choice.
+While many women look great rocking a shaved head, unintentional or unexpected hair loss can be concerning.
+If you want to treat hair loss and hair thinning, minoxidil treatment can be a good choice.

 If you don’t have an underlying medical condition behind your hair loss and are considering minoxidil, remember this:

 • Topical minoxidil is the gold standard.
-Minoxidil has been extensively studied and used with success in women struggling with hair loss for many years.
+Minoxidil has been extensively studied and used with success by women struggling with hair loss for many years.

 • There are some potential side effects of minoxidil in females.
-Like any medication, topical minoxidil for women — although generally safe — poses risks, though most are localized and temporary.
+Topical minoxidil for women is generally safe, but like any medication, there’s a risk of side effects.
+Adverse effects are usually mild and temporary, though.

 • There are alternatives to minoxidil for women.
-If you’re unable to use minoxidil, there may be other hair loss treatments to consider — like supplements, hair growth shampoos, and gentle styling techniques.
+If you’re unable to use minoxidil, there are other hair loss treatments to consider — like supplements, hair growth shampoos, and gentle styling techniques.

-Your healthcare provider can help.
+Your healthcare provider or a dermatologist can help.
 Even if you’re not looking for a prescription, it’s helpful to talk to your provider about new hair loss.
 They can offer medical advice and treatment recommendations.

 Ready to take a step toward healthier, happier hair?
 Take our free hair quiz to see what options may work for your needs.